chloerei/htmlrenderer/README.md

 HTML Renderer is a micro service to render HTML to image/pdf in container.

+> [!WARNING]
-> Warning: This service can easy access host file, it should be deploy in a private environment and don't expose it to public network.
+> This service can easy eval JavaScript or access locale file in container, it may case security issue.
+So it should be deploy in a private network and don't expose it to public network.
 Don't render untrusted URL or HTML content.

 ## Start service